Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 For example, if you prefer stronger coffee, increasing the amount of coffee while maintaining the same water volume will give you a bolder flavor without bitterness.

-To avoid bitter Moka Pot coffee, it’s essential to avoid compressing it too tightly.
+To avoid bitter taste, it’s essential to avoid compressing the coffee grounds too tightly.
+Applying excessive pressure can lead to over-extraction and a consequent bitter taste.

 While it may be tempting to pack down the coffee before placing it in the filter basket, this can lead to over-extraction and a bitter taste.